The 2019 Guide to Website Accessibility (for Lawsuit and Demand Letter Prevention)

 Or eek, learn everything yourself (not recommended, will take large time).

 Yes, alt text.
-For the love of god, update your alt text to be descriptive and convey the meaning of all your your meaningful images (not decorative ones that only contribute to your web design).
+For the love of god, update your alt text to be descriptive and convey the meaning of all your meaningful images (not decorative ones that only contribute to your web design).

-Alt text alone can be a demand letter/lawsuit stopper and it’s fairly easy to update (even if you don’t know your way under the hood of a website) so definitely work on this first.
+Alt text alone can practically be a demand letter/lawsuit stopper and it’s fairly easy to update (even if you don’t know your way under the hood of a website) so definitely work on this first.

 I went to the CSUN Assistive Technology Conference in Anaheim, California in March of 2019 (hey, eventually it’s going to hit 2020 so I have to timestamp) and I learned something verrrry interesting:

 Most of the accessibility providers that you see in Google ads and Google results don’t actually offer remediation!